amida-tech/amida-auth-microservice/README.md

 The user in the POSTGRES_DB who manages the data.

 ### -p 5432:5432
 If you want to directly connect to the database for any reason (such as using pgAdmin), you will have to expose the port to connect to.
+5432 is the default setting for PostgreSQL databases.
 Useful for development or triaging.

 ### --network micro-net
 Makes the database part of the `micro-net` network on your Docker instance.
 Ideal for production.
 If you opt to create a network, run this before: `docker network create micro-net`.
 You can use whatever name you prefer, just remember to be consistent across your other microservice deployments.